ramazanoacar/cmpe591-hw2/README.md

 ### Reward Per Step
 ![RPS](/rps.png)
 This visualization shows the average rewards received per step.
-As the learning process stabilized, we observed a consistent upward trend in per-step rewards, suggesting more efficient decision-making.
+As the learning process stabilized, we observed an upward trend in per-step reward.
+Also since data fluctuates a lot its hard to read so we put this image as well as the smoothed version.

 ### Smoothed Reward (Window Size: 50)
 ![Smoothed Reward 50](/smoothed_reward_50.png)